akshettrj/watgbridge/README.md

 ## Features and Design Choices

-- Can bridge messages from WhatsApp to Telegram
-- All messages from various chats (WhatsApp) are sent to different topics withing the same target chat (Telegram)
+- All messages from various chats (on WhatsApp) are sent to different topics/threads within the same target group (on Telegram)
-- By default all the statuses are bridged, you can specify which contacts' statuses not to bridge
+- Configuration options available to disable different types of updates from WhatsApp
-- Can reply to forwarded messages from Telegram
+- Can reply and send new messages from Telegram
 - Can tag all people using @all or @everyone.
 Others can also use this in group chats which you specify in configuration file
-- Can react to messages by replying with desired emoji
+- Can react to messages by replying with single instance of the desired emoji
 - Supports static stickers from both ends
 - Can send Animated (TGS) stickers from Telegram
+- Video stickers from Telegram side are supported
+- Video stickers from WhatsApp side are currently forwarded as GIFs to Telegram

 ## Bugs and TODO

-- Animated stickers are not supported from WhatsApp
 - Document naming is messed up and not consistent on Telegram, have to find a way to always send sane names

 PRs are welcome :)